Top 5 Places to Start Reading the Bible

 Notice I said now.
 It was not always this way.
 I know it's hard to think about how to start reading the Bible!
 The Bible can be an intimidating read.
 Like many good things, the most challenging part is simply getting started.
 However, once you start hearing God more clearly, increasing your spiritual strength and finding the type of encouragement only God's Word can provide, you will not want to put your Bible down.

-That being said, here are my top five places to start reading the Bible:
+If you're wondering how to start reading the Bible, here are my top five places to start reading the Bible:

 1. The Gospel of John - This is the best place for new believers, especially, to start reading.
 This book will give you a good understanding of who Jesus is and what His ministry is about.
 Although the other Gospel accounts (Matthew, Mark and Luke) do this, the book of John particularly focuses on who Jesus is rather than just what He did.